Landlords must provide tenants with at least 60 days' written notice of a rent increase (160KB PDF).

 When rent can be increased

-Generally, rent can be increased after 12 months from the date of the last rent increase or from when the agreement started.
+Rent can only be increased at least 12 months after the last rent increase or from when the agreement started.

 Fixed term agreements

-A condition allowing for a rent increase must be included in the agreement.
-It needs to say how the increase will be worked out, such as according to CPI.
+A rent increase can only occur during a fixed term agreement if a condition allowing for a rent increase is included in the agreement.
+It must state how the increase will be worked out - eg according to CPI.

-At least 60 days’ written notice still needs to be given and the increase cannot start until 12 months after the agreement began, or the rent was last increased.
+At least 60 days’ written notice still needs to be given and the increase can't start until 12 months after the agreement began, or the rent was last increased.

 Rent can be increased: